FIGHTING LOCAL GIANTS

 We believe that poverty isn’t just a lack of material things – it’s rooted in broken relationships with God, self, others, and the rest of creation.
 While the symptoms of material poverty – a lack of food, clothing, or shelter – look very similar, different types of poverty actually require very different forms of poverty alleviation.

 The poor are poor largely because they live in networks of relationships that do not work for their well-being.
-Their relationships with others are often oppressive and disempowering as a result of the non-poor “playing god” in the lives of the poor.
+Their relationships with others are often oppressive and disempowering as a result of the non-poor “playing god” in their lives.

 Local Leadership: Our projects are envisioned and implemented by a team of local men and women who empower and drive the community to take a leadership role in “being the change.”